Two-loop corrections to the QCD propagators within the Curci-Ferrari model: Results

+We first compare our one- and two-loop results with lattice data far from the chiral limit, simulated using a pion mass $\smash{M_\pi=422}$ MeV, see Refs.~\cite{Sternbeck:2012qs,Oliveira:2018lln}.
+The global and individual errors at one- and two-loop order are gathered in Tab.~\ref{table1} while Fig.~\ref{fig:M422all} shows the corresponding plots and gives the relevant parameters.
+From now on, the horizontal axis of all the plots refers to momenta in GeV, whereas the unit used on each vertical axis is in GeV elevated to the mass dimension of the plotted quantity.

 We observe that the global agreement with lattice data greatly improves once two-loop corrections are included.
-Moreover, two-loop contributions appear to be small in the ghost-gluon sector, as expected \cite{Pelaez:2017bhh}.
+The two-loop contributions appear to be small in the ghost-gluon sector, as expected \cite{Pelaez:2017bhh}.
 This suggests that perturbation theory is well controlled in the gauge sector of the CF model.
 On the other hand, the improvement on the quark dressing function is quite remarkable, given the inconsistent results obtained at one-loop for this quantity \cite{Pelaez:2014mxa}.
 As already mentioned earlier, this is an indication that the quark dressing function is well described by perturbation theory within the CF model, the mismatch of the one-loop results just meaning that one needs to go at least up to two-loop order to start having a good account of the function.
-In fact the error $\chi_Z$ is comparable to $\chi_F$ and $\chi_D$, the plot in Fig.~\ref{fig:M426quark} being here a little bit misleading since it zooms in on a region close to $Z=1$.\footnote{In a certain sense, the leading order perturbative contribution to the quark dressing function is the two-loop contribution.
-Based on this remark, it would be even more consistent to fit the lattice propagators using the two-loop expressions for $F$, $D$ and $M$ and the three-loop expressions for $Z$.
-A complete three-loop evaluation of $Z$ is a difficult task but one could imagine doing a rough estimate similar to the estimate made in Ref.~\cite{Pelaez:2014mxa} for the two-loop corrections.} This confirms earlier expectations based on estimates of the two-loop corrections \cite{Pelaez:2014mxa}.
+In fact the error $\chi_Z$ is comparable to $\chi_F$ and $\chi_D$.
+This confirms earlier expectations based on estimates of the two-loop corrections \cite{Pelaez:2014mxa}.\footnote{In a certain sense, the leading order perturbative contribution to the quark dressing function is the two-loop contribution.
+Based on this remark, it would be even more consistent to fit the lattice propagators using the two-loop expressions for $F$, $D$ and the three-loop expression for $Z$.
+A complete three-loop evaluation of $Z$ is a difficult task but one could imagine doing a rough estimate similar to the estimate made in \cite{Pelaez:2014mxa} for the two-loop corrections.}

-The largest source of error comes clearly from the quark mass function although we note that the error values obtained for $\chi_M$ remain quite reasonable and still improve when including the two-loop corrections.
-As already mentioned above, this can be attributed to the fact that the lattice data are relatively far from the chiral limit and non-perturbative considerations are not needed to generate the corresponding quark mass.
-In fact, if we exclude the quark mass function from the fit (by using the error function $\tilde \chi$ defined below in (\ref{reduced_joint_error})), the corresponding errors for $F$, $D$ and $Z$ at two-loop order remain essentially the same, with a clear improvement of $Z$, see Tab.~\ref{table111}.

-We expect of course the ability of perturbation theory to reproduce the quark mass function to decrease as we try to fit lattice data closer to the chiral limit.
-We investigate this question in the next section.